himansh025/Hobby-Network/readme.md

 1. Use sidebar to browse all hobbies
 2. Search for specific interests
 3. Click hobbies to filter users
+4. Drag and Drop feature
+5. Drag Any Hobbies to the user graph make make the friendship

 ### Mobile Usage